ReinisV/ngImageService/README.md

 If you found a bug, or thought of something interesting to add, use the [Issues tab](https://github.com/ReinisV/ngImageService/issues) or create a [Pull request](https://github.com/ReinisV/ngImageService/pulls).

 **TODO:**

-create a plnkr to explain it's usage
+create a plnkr to explain it's usage make an API interface function which takes in a DataURL as a parameter for resizing.